HOME

 The sixth annual MSP Airport Employee Art Exhibit, located on the Thomson Reuters Concourse C Art Gallery at Terminal 1-Lindbergh, includes artworks created by 126 artists from 13 companies operating at MSP Airport.
 Artworks include mixed media, sculpture, painting, photography, craft, and works on paper.

-Director at Airport Foundation MSP, and juried by two independent judges from the creative arts and media community: Carolyn Payne executive director at SOO Visual Arts Center in Minneapolis, and Joan Vorderbruggen, Cultural District Arts Coordinator for Hennepin Theater Trust in Minneapolis.
+The exhibit was curated by and Robyne Robinson, ARTS@MSP Director at Airport Foundation MSP, and juried by two independent judges from the creative arts and media community: Carolyn Payne executive director at SOO Visual Arts Center in Minneapolis, and Joan Vorderbruggen, Cultural District Arts Coordinator for Hennepin Theater Trust in Minneapolis.
 Sixteen winners were chosen from 126 entrants and awarded cash prizes.

 This exhibit gives employees, volunteers and their family members an opportunity to display their artwork to an international audience of thousands.
 The exhibit opened November 23 and will continue to be on display through April 15, 2016.